greje656/Questions/camera.md

 # Physical Cameras in Stingray (Part 1) #
-This is a quick blog to share some of the progress we made lately with Physical Cameras in Stingray.
+This is a quick blog to share some of the progress [Olivier Dionne](https://twitter.com/olivier_dionne) and I made lately with Physical Cameras in Stingray.
 Our goal of implementing a solid physically based pipeline has always been split in three phases.
 First we [validated our standard material](http://bitsquid.blogspot.ca/2017/07/validating-materials-and-lights-in.html).
 We then added physical lights.
 And now we are wrapping it up with a physical camera.

 We define a physical camera as an entity controlled by the same parameters a real world camera would use.
 These parameters are split into two groups which corresponds to the two main parts of a camera.
 The camera _body_ is defined by it's sensor size, iso sensitivity, and a range of available shutter speeds.
 The camera _lens_ is defined by it's focal length, focus range, and range of aperture diameters.
 Setting all of these parameters should expose the incoming light the same way a real world camera would.